-EXT assign_stmt is ASSIGN label to scalar_int_variable The term default integer type in this section means that the integer variable must occupy a full word in order to be able to hold the address of the statement label.
+EXT ASSIGN label TO scalar_int_variable assign_stmt is

+The term default integer type in this section means that the integer variable must occupy a full word in order to be able to hold the address of the statement label.
+On CRAY T3E systems, programs that contain an ASSIGN statement and are compiled with -i 32 or -s default32 must ensure that the scalar_int_variable is declared as INTEGER(KIND=8).
+This ensures that it occupies a full word.

 The variable must be a named variable of default integer type.
 It must not be an array element, an integer component of a structure, or an object of nondefault integer type.

 The label must be the label of a branch target statement or the label of a FORMAT statement in the same scoping unit as the ASSIGN statement.

 When defined with an integer value, the integer variable cannot be used as a label.

 When assigned a label, the integer variable cannot be used as anything other than a label.

 When the integer variable is used in an assigned GO TO statement, it must be assigned a label.

+007-3694-004 71 As the following example shows, the variable can be redefined during program execution with either another label or an integer value:

+'''

+ASSIGN 100 TO K

+'''

-As the following example shows, the variable can be redefined during program execution with either another label or an integer value: ASSIGN 100 TO K Execution of the assigned GO TO statement causes a transfer of control to the branch target statement with the label that had previously been assigned to the integer variable.
-The assigned GO TO statement is defined as follows: 007 0004
+Execution of the assigned GO TO statement causes a transfer of control to the branch target statement with the label that had previously been assigned to the integer variable.

+The assigned GO TO statement is defined as follows:

-EXT assigned_goto_stmt is GO TO scalar_int_variable [[,] (label_list)] ----- -------------------- ---- -- --
+EXT assigned_goto_stmt is GO TO scalar_int_variable [[,] (label_list)]